nomad-coe/nomad/docs/normalizers.md

 You simply inherit from `Normalizer` and implement the `normalize` method.
 The `archive` is available as a field.
 There is also a logger on the object that can be used.
-Be aware that the processing will already report the run of the normalizer, log its execution time, log any exceptions that might been thrown.
+Be aware that the processing will already report the run of the normalizer, log its execution time and any exceptions that might been thrown.

 Of course, if you add new information to the archive, this needs also be defined in the